SalOne22/rimage/README.md

 Note that image formats may wary from features that are used when building `rimage`.

-List of supported codecs with all features:
+_Full_ List of supported codecs with all features:

 - `mozjpeg`, `jpeg`, `jpg` => **mozjpeg codec (common and small)**
 - `png` => browser png codec without compression